What Does a Police Officer Do?

 - Work well under pressure

-- Have good judgment
+- Good judgment

-- Have good communication skills
+- Excellent communication and interpersonal skills

-- Are perceptive and quick-thinking
+- Perceptive and quick-thinking

-- Enjoy working in a changing environment
+- Hardworking and enjoy working in a changing environment